googlefonts/how-to-hint-variable-fonts/README.md

 **Problem**

-The code generated by the autohinter for ‘edotaccent’ 0x117 (GID 217) in the Open Sans Variable font, causes the accent to appear to high at higher resolution in the Extra Bold Variation.
+The code generated by the autohinter for ‘edotaccent’ 0x117 (GID 217) in the Open Sans Variable font, causes the accent to appear too high at higher resolution in the Extra Bold Variation.

 <img width="100%" height="100%" src="Images/edot.png">